 The Data Importer communicates with Firefly III over the API.

 On this page you will read how to:

 - Configure Spectre (optional)

-You must tell FIDI where to reach Firefly III.
+First, you must tell the data importer where to reach Firefly III.
 This is set in the

 FIREFLY_III_URL environment variable.
-Make sure you REMOVE any trailing slash from the end of the URL.
+REMOVE any trailing slash from the end of the URL.